General DefinitionA decedent's intestate estate is defined as any part of the estate not effectively disposed of by a valid will. Sec. 15-2-101.

 (B) If there is no surviving issue but the decedent is survived by a parent or parents, one-half (1/2) of the intestate estate;

-Quasi-Community PropertyQuasi-community property is defined as real property located in Idaho and all personal property where ever acquired or located which would have been community property is acquired while domiciled in Idaho.
+Quasi-Community PropertyQuasi-community property is defined as real property located in Idaho and all personal property wherever acquired or located which would have been community property is acquired while domiciled in Idaho.
 Sec.
 15-2-201(b).

-If the decedent is married at the time of his/her death, and owns quasi-community property one-half of the quasi-community property belongs to the surviving spouse and the other one-half is subject to the will or estate plan, if any, left by the decedent.
+If the decedent is married at the time of his/her death and owns quasi-community property, 1/2 of the quasi-community property belongs to the surviving spouse and the other 1/2 is subject to the will or estate plan, if any, left by the decedent.
 If no plan is left by the decedent, the property goes to the surviving spouse.
 Sec.
 15-2-201(a).

 Debts and DistributionsIf the applicable assets of the estate are insufficient to pay all claims in full, the personal representative will make payments in the following order: